Nothoscordum

 Nothoscordum is a genus of New World plants in the onion tribe within the Amaryllis family.
 It is probably paraphyletic.
-The genus is native to North and South America, though a few species have become naturalized in various parts of the Old World.
+The genus is native to North, Central and South America, though a few species have become naturalized in various parts of the Old World.

-Taxonomy
+Nothoscordum is a conserved name.
+It's synonymous with Pseudoscordum, which was described in 1837 by William Herbert as a reclassification of some Allium species.
+The term Nothoscordum comes from the fourth volume of Carl Sigismund Kunth's work Enum.
+Pl., published six years later in 1843.

 Species

-The Plant List lists 87 species, although other authorities suggest only 20.
+Plants of the World Online accepts 91 species, although other authorities suggest only 20.